scriptotek/lc-spreadsheets/_episodes/00-intro.md

 teaching: 10
 exercises: 20
 questions:
-  - What are good data practices?
+  - What are your good and bad experiences in working with spreadsheets?
 objectives:
   -
 keypoints:
-  - We will discuss good practices for data entry and formatting
+  - We will discuss good practices for data entry, structuring and import/export
   - We will not discuss analysis or visualisation

 authors:
   - Jez Cope